 Cons of Using Egg Donors in IVF

 Despite its numerous merits, using egg donors in IVF has some drawbacks worth reviewing.
-The decision to use a donor egg is very personal, and you should make the final decision; however, the rest of this article can help you make the best choice for your family.
+The decision to use a donor egg is very personal, and you should make the final decision.
+However, the remainder of this article, which lists the disadvantages of using donor eggs, can assist you in making the best decision for your family.

 The cost of IVF with a donor egg is significantly higher than other methods.

 Using a donor egg in IVF probably costs you thousands of dollars because you should take multiple tests, pay for the surrogate's medications and tests, pay for the egg-freezing procedure, and grant some money to the donor.
 Single fathers and gay couples should also consider a sum for the surrogate.

 There is always the risk of transmitting heredity diseases

 Although several tests are taken throughout the IVF procedure to detect heredity diseases, infections, and congenital syndromes, there is always a 1% risk of passing these problems to the child and mother via donor egg.

 It has the potential to cause ovarian hyperstimulation.

 Ovarian hyperstimulation syndrome occurs when women have enlarged ovaries and stomach aches.
 They additionally suffer from fluid retention until their next menstruation.
 These events may alter your menstrual cycle.
 However, no research has shown that egg-harvesting methods affect women's ability to conceive on their own.